mence/radio-beta/README.md

         - [Windows](http://bit.ly/wp7mXm)
 * The About Spotify page copyright tag has not been updated for 2016.
 * There is inconsistent naming of the Spotify Support Community (referred to Help > Spotify Community) in app.

-## Code Comments

-*Caveat: I'm not as familiar with Angular, so it's a little hard to tell if some things are idiomatic or just spat out as part of the build system.*

-* `/radio`: Is there a way to not package all of Angular (122K) and jQuery (82K) in?
-* Would you want to log specific genre when a genre-station is triggered, rather than just a seed title?
-Could be my misunderstanding here, perhaps the `spotify:genre` index is enough to retrieve the seed
-* radio and radio-hub: Some languages missing translations (maybe not available in those regions?), eg in radio-hub: `hi`, `ko`, `ro`, `ru`, `ta`, `th` all seem to be missing translations.

-## Next Steps

-### Progressing from Manual Testing to Automated Testing

-- how to effectively scale, etc
-- safety first
-- core journeys
-- functional
-- integrations
-- unit tests